-- Opportunities for pedestrian and active transport outcomes along the existing Bruce Highway corridor are to be investigated as part of the next review of the Gympie Region Walk and Cycle Strategy. - Council consults with the Department of Transport and Main Roads in the review of the Gympie Region Walk and Cycle Strategy as it relates to State roads.
+- Opportunities for pedestrian and active transport outcomes along the existing Bruce Highway corridor are to be investigated as part of the next review of the Gympie Region Walk and Cycle Strategy. - Council consults with the Department of Transport and Main Roads in the review of the Gympie Region Walk and Cycle Strategy as it relates to State roads. - Council negotiate with the DTMR for the transfer of land between Rose Street and Albert Park to council for the purposes of parking, open space, revegetation and beautification works.

-Issue 5: Entry points, wayfinding and landscaping
+Issue 5: Entry Points, Wayfinding and Landscaping